ansible-collections/ibm_zos_core/docs/source/modules/zos_user_info.rst

   OVM
     OVM (OpenExtensions VM) segment information for user and group profiles.

-    Contains OVM\-related configuration and settings.
+    Contains OVM-related configuration and settings.

-    Only returned when :literal:`ovm` is included in the :emphasis:`segments` parameter.
+    Only returned when ``ovm`` is included in the *segments* parameter.

     | **returned**: when segments specifies ovm
     | **type**: dict